-Table: Level of abstraction in the T.H.E. operating system 4.4.3.
+Table : Level of abstraction in the T.H.E. operating system4.4.3.
 Structured design

 Structured design was developed by constantine as a top-down technique for architectural design of software systems.
 The basic approach is structured design is systematic conversion of data-flow diagrams into structure charts.
 Design heuristics such as coupling and cohesion are used to guide the design process.
 As discussed earlier coupling measures the degree to which two distinct modules are bound together and cohesion is a measure of the relationship of elements within a module to one another.
 A well designed systems exhibits a low degree of coupling between modules and a high degree of cohesion among elements in each module.

-The first step in structured design is review and refinement of the data flow transaction driven and to derive a high level structure chart based on this determination.
+The first step in structured design is review and refinement of the data flow diagram(s) developed during requirements definition and external design.
+The second step is to determine whether the system is transform-centered or transaction driven and to derive a high level structure chart based on this determination.
 In a transform-centered system the data flow diagram contains Input, Processing and Output segments that are converted into Input.
 Processing and Output subsystems is the structured chart Boundaries between the three major subsystems in a transform-centered system are identified by determining the point of most abstract input data and the point of most abstract output data.on the data flow diagram.
 The situation is illustrated in the following figure.